DZDL/DeepCrack/README.md

+# (Can't be implemented due no pretrained models and GPU required)

-# (Can't be implemented) DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection
+# ONLY CPU DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection

 We provide the codes, the datasets, and the pretrained model.